 - Room air blower not running or dirty test in diagnostic mode.
-If the blower does not run, remove rear panel and verify that the blower fan rotates freely.
-Clean out the fan.
+If the blower does not run, remove side panels and verify the "squirrel cage" fans rotate freely.
+Clean out the fans.
 Check wire connections.
-Replace room air blower. - Excessive ash buildup or improper venting remove baffle and clean the heat exchange behind the baffle. - Improper venting method / Clean flue system as stated above, one of the key requirements for proper operation is proper airflow through the system.
+Replace room air blower. - Excessive ash buildup or improper venting remove cleanout covers and clean the heat exchange. - Improper venting method / Clean flue system as stated above, one of the key requirements for proper operation is proper airflow through the system.
 Venting systems with excessive elbows and/or long horizontal runs can restrict the flow of air, causing a buildup of fuel in the burn pot and higher exhaust temperatures.
 Also, a dirty vent system does not allow as much heat transfer, causing excessive heat to be wasted through the exhaust, where the firebox heat sensor is located. - Confined space If the unit is installed in a small room or alcove which does not allow proper circulation of heat, the unit itself could simply get too hot.
 Refer to the installation guide to determine if the installation is within specifications.